Student Staff

 Joseph Zhong ’25, New Hire Manager

 Joseph is from Elkhorn, Nebraska, and is pursuing a dual major in Public Policy and Economics.
 He got his start in the policy realm through nonprofits and advocacy in sustainability.
 From the nonprofit sector, Joseph quickly moved into the public financing of sustainable infrastructure at the Nebraska State Treasury, California State Treasurer’s Office, and the North American Development Bank.
-His water policy interest drew him to the Rose Institute, where he currently heads the Kosmont project and contributed to the San Francisco study.
+His water policy interest drew him to the Rose Institute, where he headed the Kosmont project, contributed to the San Francisco study, and most significantly, managed the new hires program.
 Outside the Rose Institute, Joseph is an Economic Journalist for the Lowe Institute, looking at manufacturing reshoring trends, and a Research Assistant at the Keck Center for International and Strategic Studies, analyzing the effect of foreign aid and democratization.
 Sometimes, Joseph is spotted giving tours to prospective CMC students.
 In his free time, Joseph loves to read books that challenge his beliefs, hike with friends, and watch the sunsets.
 In Spring 2023, Joseph participated in CMC’s Washington Program as an intern for Speaker Kevin McCarthy.

 Alexander Bishop ’26